bschreck/deep.sh/docs/faq.rst

 ==========================
 Ok, so, maybe no one actually asked them.

-1. Why xonsh?
+1. Why deepsh?
 -------------
-The idea for xonsh first struck while I was reviewing the Bash chapter (written by my co-author `Katy Huff <http://katyhuff.github.io/>`_) of `Effective Computation in Physics <http://physics.codes/>`_.
+The idea for deepsh first struck while I was reviewing the Bash chapter (written by my co-author `Katy Huff <http://katyhuff.github.io/>`_) of `Effective Computation in Physics <http://physics.codes/>`_.
 In the book, we spend a bunch of time describing important, but complex ideas, such